scribe-public/sample-policies/docs/v2/initiatives/bp1.md

 | scribe-cve | [Verify No Critical or High Vulnerabilities](../rules/api/scribe-api-cve.md) | Verify via Scribe API that there no critical or high severity vulnerabilities in the target artifact (container image, folder, etc.). |

 ## [CT-8] Validate artifact digest

-**Description**: Validate artifact digest
+Validate artifact digest

+## Mitigation
-**Mitigation**: Validate the artifact’s digest before deployment to ensure it has not been tampered with and maintains software integrity.
+Validate the artifact’s digest before deployment to ensure it has not been tampered with and maintains software integrity.

-**Full Description**:
+## **Full Description**

 Before deployment, an artifact’s digest is checked against the expected value to confirm it has not been compromised.